Initial demonstration of a quantum heat engine based on dissipation-engineered superconducting circuits: Results

-{ \textbf{Experimental demonstration}} \\ The pulse lengths for measuring the heat engine dynamics are $\tau_\mathrm{p} = \tau_4 = \qty{200}{\ns}$, $\tau_1=\tau_3 = \qty{50}{\ns}$, and $\tau_2 = \qty{300}{\ns}$ as displayed in Fig.~\ref{fig:cycle_theory}b.
-The QCR pulse amplitudes are $A_\mathrm{h} = \qty{2.16}{\Delta/\mathit{e}}$ for the heating pulse amplitude and $A_\mathrm{c} = \qty{1.08}{\Delta/\mathit{e}}$ for the cooling pulse amplitude.
-The flux amplitude is $A_\mathrm{f} = \qty{0.5}{\mV}$ corresponding to a detuning of $\delta\omega = -2\pi\times\qty{82.4}{\MHz}$ which is selected from the highest detuning values from Fig.~\ref{fig:cycle_calibration}a without reaching the half-flux region where the cosine term of the Josephson energy approaches zero and where the flux calibration has a large variance.
+The pulse lengths for measuring the heat engine dynamics are $\tau_\mathrm{p} = \tau_4 = 200\,\mathrm{ns}$, $\tau_1=\tau_3 = 50\,\mathrm{ns}$, and $\tau_2 = 300\,\mathrm{ns}$ as displayed in Fig.~\ref{fig:cycle_theory}b.
+Here, the cooling pulse is the limiting factor for the cycle time, since the related decay and excitation rates are low in comparison to the adiabaticity condition for the flux sweeps.
+The QCR pulse amplitudes are $A_\mathrm{h} = 2.16\,\Delta/e$ for the heating pulse amplitude and $A_\mathrm{c} = 1.08\,\Delta/e$ for the cooling pulse amplitude.
+The flux amplitude is $A_\mathrm{f} = 0.5\,\mathrm{mV}$ corresponding to a detuning of $\delta\omega = -2\pi\times82.4\,\mathrm{MHz}$ which is selected from the highest detuning values from Fig.~\ref{fig:cycle_calibration}a without reaching the half-flux region where the cosine term of the Josephson energy approaches zero and where the flux calibration has a large variance.
 With these cycle parameters and starting from the thermal qubit state without biasing the QCR, we measure the transmon state populations for three consecutive cycles realized with the above-described flux and QCR pulses.
-We choose to closely study only three cycles for these high-resolution sweeps owing to limitations in the measurement time and the required database size of each run.
-Each data point along the cycle consists of populations inferred from 10\,000 time-integrated single shots using a \qty{2}{\us} readout pulse.
-The measured state populations are displayed in Fig.~\ref{fig:main_results}a for the four states used in the GMM model.
+We choose to closely study only three cycles for these high-resolution sweeps owing to limitations in the measurement time, driving pulse lengths, and the required database size of each run.
+Each data point along the cycle consists of populations inferred from 10\,000 time-integrated single shots using a 2\,\textmu s readout pulse.
+The measured state populations are displayed in Fig.~\ref{fig:main_results}a for the four states $|\mathrm{g\rangle}, |\mathrm{e\rangle}, |\mathrm{f\rangle},\ \text{and}\ |\mathrm{h,i,j\rangle}$ used in the GMM model starting from the thermal state with effective temperature $T_\mathrm{int} = 160$\,mK.
 In addition, we simulate the dynamics of the transmon populations using a Lindblad master equation (Methods) with the corresponding system, pulse, and cycle parameters.
-The measured populations agree with the simulated values and we observe cyclic changes in the measured populations as expected.
-The changes are larger in the first cycle and we start reaching a relatively well-saturated thermal-state distribution at the end of the third cycle.
+The measured populations agree with the simulated values, and we observe cyclic changes in the measured populations as expected.
+The changes are larger in the first cycle, and we start reaching a relatively well-saturated thermal-state distribution at the end of the third cycle.